ncbi/egapx/README.md

 # Eukaryotic Genome Annotation Pipeline - External (EGAPx)

 EGAPx is the publicly accessible version of the updated NCBI [Eukaryotic Genome Annotation Pipeline](https://www.ncbi.nlm.nih.gov/genome/annotation_euk/process/).

 EGAPx takes an assembly fasta file, a taxid of the organism, and RNA-seq data.
-Based on the taxid, EGAPx will pick protein sets, and HMM models.
-The pipeline runs `miniprot` to align protein sequences, and `STAR` to align RNA-seq, to the assembly.
+Based on the taxid, EGAPx will pick protein sets and HMM models.
+The pipeline runs `miniprot` to align protein sequences, and `STAR` to align RNA-seq to the assembly.
 Protein alignments and RNA-seq read alignments are then passed to `Gnomon` for gene prediction.
 In the first step of `Gnomon`, the short alignments are chained together into putative gene models.
-In the second step, these predictions are further supplemented by _ab-initio_ predictions based on hmm models.
-The final annotation for the input assembly is produced as a gff file.
+In the second step, these predictions are further supplemented by _ab-initio_ predictions based on HMM models.
+The final annotation for the input assembly is produced as a `gff` file.

-We currently have protein datasets posted for most vertebrates (mammals, sauropsids, ray-finned fishes), hymenoptera, diptera, lepidoptera and choleoptera, and will be adding datasets for more arthropods, vertebrates, and plants in the next couple of months.
-Fungi, protists, and nematodes are currently out-of-scope for EGAPx pending additional refinements.
+We currently have protein datasets posted for most vertebrates (mammals, sauropsids, ray-finned fishes), hymenoptera, diptera, lepidoptera and choleoptera.
+We will be adding datasets for more arthropods, vertebrates and plants in the next couple of months.
+Fungi, protists and nematodes are currently out-of-scope for EGAPx pending additional refinements.

 **Warning:**
 The current version is an alpha release with limited features and organism scope to collect initial feedback on execution.
 Outputs are not yet complete and not intended for production use.
 Please open a GitHub [Issue](https://github.com/ncbi/egapx/issues)  if you encounter any problems with EGAPx.
 You can also write to cgr@nlm.nih.gov to give us your feedback or if you have any questions.